MichaelCWalsh7/Milestone-Project-2/README.md

         2. As a Returning Visitor, I want to change the difficulty to test my skills at the game.
         3. As a Returning Visitor, I want to contact the user with any questions or queries that I may have with the information provided.
-        4. As a Returning Visitor, I want to reset the game at any time, if I win, lose or am in the middle of a game.
+        4. As a Returning Visitor, I want to be able to play the game using my keyboard as well the letter buttons provided.
     -   #### Frequent User Goals
         1. As a Frequent User, I want to easily check to see if there are any newly added game modes or challenges
         2. As a Frequent User, I want to test my skill by trying longer words at harder difficulties.
-        3. As a Frequent User, I want to be able to play games at harder difficulties as fast as possible.
+        3. As a Frequent User, I want to reset the game at any time, if I win, lose or am in the middle of a game.

 *   ### Design